Wisconsin governor orders troops to leave southern border

-MADISON, Wis. — Wisconsin Gov. Tony Evers ordered the state’s National Guard troops to withdraw from the border with Mexico Monday, drawing the ire of a Republican congressman from Illinois who says he serves in the Wisconsin National Guard and the border mission is honorable.
+MADISON, Wis. — Wisconsin Gov. Tony Evers on Monday ordered the state’s National Guard troops to withdraw from the border with Mexico, drawing the ire of a Republican congressman from Illinois who serves in the Wisconsin detachment.

 Former Republican Gov. Scott Walker ordered troops to Arizona in June to assist with administrative duties along the border.
 Evers, a Democrat, issued an executive order Monday withdrawing them.
 Evers announced the order late Monday afternoon.